qigong 1 — learn to sense qi

 And there you have it.
 The essence of REAL spiritual practice—something that WILL take you to the next level.
 Have a great time connecting the dots while you research the torus and its exquisite interplay with all the life forms and consciousness to be found in this universe.

 Take note: for sure, geometric forms underpin major parts of universal dynamics; however, they probably don’t catch all the details.
 Ergo, you don’t have to—and shouldn’t—buy into extreme positions about toroidal forms and flows to benefit from the metaphysical insights these shapes offer.
-It’s just helpful to key an ear out for modern developments and not solely rely on wisdom of the past.
+It’s just helpful to keep an ear out for modern developments and not solely rely on wisdom of the past.

 The bottom line?
 You can count on the practical qi applications described above (sinking and expanding qi).
 They have always steadfastly applied and will continue to benefit people regardless of what current scientific theory and fashion dictate.